balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 The first operation between a client and KMS MUST be the establishment of a shared secret and derived ephemeral key.
 This is necessary as all other requests and responses are encrypted with the ephemeral key.

 The client request for creating an ephemeral key conforms to the basic request message payload, where the method is "create" and the uri is "/ecdhe".
 In addition to the basic payload, the client provides a jwk attribute for which the value is a JWK object {{I-D.ietf-jose-json-web-key}} containing the public part of an EC key pair generated by the client.
-Unlike a basic request message, however, the request payload is encrypted as the content of a JWE {{I-D.ietf-jose-json-web-key}} secured with the static public key of the KMS server (K_kms_pub) as obtained from the server's validated PKIX certificate {{RFC5280}}.
+Unlike a basic request message, however, the request payload is encrypted as the content of a JWE {{I-D.ietf-jose-json-web-key}} object secured with the static public key of the KMS server (K_kms_pub) as obtained from the server's validated PKIX certificate {{RFC5280}}.

 Note, the client MUST generate a new EC key pair for every create ephemeral key request sent to the KMS server.